 Each year, the AWBA pays the delivery and storage costs to bring Colorado River water into central and southern Arizona through the Central Arizona Project canal.
 The water is stored underground in existing aquifers (direct recharge) or is used by irrigation districts in lieu of pumping groundwater (indirect or in-lieu recharge).
 For each acre-foot stored, the AWBA accrues credit that can be redeemed in the future when Arizona's communities or neighboring states need this backup water supply.

-The AWBA has released the final 2015 Annual Plan of Operation.
-The next AWBA meeting is scheduled for March 18, 2015 at 10:00 a.m. located at 1110 W. Washington Street.
+The next meeting of the Arizona Water Banking Authority is scheduled for Wednesday, March 18, 2015 at 10:00 a.m. located at 1110 W. Washington Street.

 Pursuant to A.R.S. § 38-431.02(A)(1), all public notices of meetings of the AWBA Commission and any of its subcommittees will be physically posted at the Arizona Department of Water Resources, 3550 North Central Avenue, near the tower elevators on the second floor, Phoenix, Arizona, which is open to the public Monday through Friday, 8:00 a.m. to 5:00 p.m., except legal holidays and state furlough days.
 AWBA Commission meetings will also be electronically posted to this website under Meetings.